SecondThundeR/ghosty/README.md

 0. Install necessary tools *(Python, Any IDE or Code Editor, etc.)*
 1. Clone this repository *(If you want to clone with Webhook-Notifier, use* `git clone --recurse-submodules`*)*
 2. Create a Discord Bot on [Discord Developers](https://discord.com/developers/applications) page
-3. Grab a token of your bot
+3. Go to `Bot` section to grab a token of your bot and enable all `Privileged Gateway Intents`
 4. Run `python setup.py` in a main directory and set up your bot
 5. Run `python main.py` to run bot
 6. After getting a log that bot was logged in, you are good to go